-In 2018, as part of British Council’s wider Inclusive Arts campaign, we are presenting ‘Breathe’ by Andy Serkis, at the 28th European Union Film Festival.
-The film will be accessible to viewers with hearing impairments via subtitles.
+In 2018, as part of British Council’s wider Inclusive Arts campaign, we presented ‘Breathe’ by Andy Serkis, at the 28th European Union Film Festival.
+The film was made accessible to viewers with hearing impairments via subtitles.

 Date: Wednesday 16 May 2018

 Ticket: S$12 available from SISITC

 Title: Breathe – 2017 (120 mins) (PG 13)